-- (2) Explain your motivation for contacting them.
-Communicate what you already know about their career field or organization and what kind of information you are seeking.
+- (2) Explain your motivation for contacting them what you want to accomplish by speaking with them.
+Communicate to them what you already know about their career field or organization and what kind of information you are seeking.
 While it may feel more comfortable to ask generally for "any help you can provide," don't be vague about what you need.
-This puts too much pressure on the reader to figure out what it is that you want to accomplish by speaking with them. - (3) Request either a face-to-face meeting or a scheduled phone conversation to conduct your informational interview.
+This puts too much pressure on the reader to figure out what - (3) Request either a face-to-face meeting or a scheduled phone conversation to conduct your informational interview.
 Give specifics about your availability days or times of the week that you are generally available (during business hours).
 If no dates are provided, the reader is more likely to put the email/letter aside. - (4) Mention that you are attaching a copy of your resume so that the contact can get a sense of your background.